-Around this time every year, our hospitals see an influx in foreign body, toxicity, pancreatitis, feline lower urinate tract disease and urethral obstruction cases,” said Dr. Snell.
+Around this time every year, our hospitals see an influx in foreign body, toxicity, pancreatitis, feline lower urinary tract disease and urethral obstruction cases,” said Dr. Snell.

 Follow these expert tips to ensure a smooth and safe holiday season for your pets—and your guests:

 While chocolate is a big part of the holidays for many people, it is toxic to dogs and cats.
 Be sure to keep chocolate, along with any other sweets and baked goods containing chocolate, away from pets.
 Also, be mindful of table scraps, including turkey, turkey skin, gravy, and meat fat.
 Even in small doses, these foods can cause a life-threatening condition in pets called pancreatitis.

 Christmas trees, electric lights, water additives, ornaments, candles, tinsel, and potpourris all pose a threat to pets’ health during the holidays.
 If an ornament, tinsel, or other holiday decoration is consumed, it can cause intestinal blockages that may require surgery.
 Electric lights and candles can cause fires, pet burns (if chewed), or worse.
 Never leave an animal alone with an exposed flame.
 Gift wrappings should also be cleared away, as sparkly ribbon or glittered bows can be tempting for your pet to play with or eat.